UCSB Thriving, Not Just Surviving Co-facilitators

 I’ve been involved with The Thriving Initiative for almost two years now, and each quarter that we have offered TNJS, I have always felt like I am leaving the space feeling restored and holding such a positive light.
 This has been the only space that I have found where survivors of multiple identities can come together in a safe space, and connect on a level that doesn’t just focus on the clinical aspects of being a survivor, but rather, focuses on the healing, the aftercare, the human-ness of the journey.

 As a co-facilitator, I am dedicated to making sure that the space feels safe and comfortable.
-As a current CAPS Mental Health Peer and co-facilitator for a group therapy space for undocumented students, I recognize that in order for healing to begin, one must feel supported, safe, and listened to.
+As a past co-facilitator for a group therapy space for undocumented students, I recognize that in order for healing to begin, one must feel supported, safe, and listened to.
 I’m committed to making sure that everyone feels like they have the opportunity to share, to take a step back if need be, or to just relax in a peaceful space with no pressure to turn on your camera or chat.
 The world is already filled with so much turmoil so I am dedicated to making sure that at least in this space, you have the ability to choose what is best for you.
 Trust and know that you will be respected and appreciated.

-Coordinator & Co-facilitator
+Coordinator & Program Co-facilitator